jaykim305/NAS_demo/README.md

 ## Testing with your own video

 ### Setup
-- Follow the setup in [Client-side (Player)](#client-side-(Player)) to install required python packages.
+- Follow the setup in [Client-side (Player)](#client-side-player) to install required python packages.
 - Fetch code from [NAS public repo](https://github.com/kaist-ina/NAS_public).
 If you run the code below, the fetched code will be placed in the `sr_training`.
     ```
     git submodule update --init
     ```
 ### Prepare DASH video
-- Download video from youtube using `yt-dlp`.
+- Download a video from YouTube using `yt-dlp`.
 - Run script `./dash_vid_setup.sh` from [here.](https://github.com/kaist-ina/NAS_public#prepare-mpeg-dash-dataset)
 - It will generate DASH video chunks and corresponding MPD file.
 ### Prepare DNN
 - Train the content-aware DNNs.
-See the detailed intruction from [here.](https://github.com/kaist-ina/NAS_public#how-to-train-nas-mdsr)
+See the detailed instructions from [here.](https://github.com/kaist-ina/NAS_public#how-to-train-nas-mdsr)
     ```
     cd ./sr_training
     python train_nas_awdnn.py --quality [quality level] --data_name [dataset name] --use_cuda --load_on_memory